Company and Product

 Selecting appropriate sticky ends by hand is a time-consuming and error-prone process.
 Our assembly wizard automates sticky end design and supports more complicated techniques such as including spacers between fragments and site-directed mutagenesis.

 Below is a quick description of how to use the tool.
-For a complete description, check out our help article.
 As a reminder, our assembly wizard also supports cloning through Gibson and digest-and-ligate methods.

 Creating a new assembly